-A first approach is to consider such an argument as an instance of a scheme that abstracts from the person Harry in the argument.
-In Figure 12, an associated schematic argument is shown to the right of the argument about Harry.
+Figure 12.
+An elementary argument step as an instance of a schematic argument ated schematic argument is shown to the right of the argument about Harry.
 In the schematic argument, X appears as a variable that serves as the placeholder of someone's name.
 In software, the schematic argument is normally not shown graphically.